Mats Sundin: Toronto Maple Leafs

 Sundin with the Maple Leafs during the 2007–08 season, his last with the team.

 The following season, in 2007–08, Sundin began approaching several team records as a Maple Leaf.
 In the second game of the season, on 4 October 2007, against the Ottawa Senators, Sundin scored his 389th goal with the club, tying Darryl Sittler's team record.
-In Toronto's fifth game of the season, on 11 October, versus the New York Islanders, Sundin scored his 917th point as a Maple Leaf, breaking Sittler's franchise all-time record.
+In Toronto's fifth game of the season, on 11 October, versus the New York Islanders, Sundin scored his 917th point as a Maple Leaf, breaking Sittler's franchise record.
 In the same game, he also scored his 390th goal in the third period, taking sole possession of the all-time goal-scoring lead.
-At the end of the game, he was ceremoniously elected the first, second and third star of the game.
+At the end of the game, he was ceremoniously elected the first, second, and third star of the game.
 On 27 November, in a game against the Montreal Canadiens, Sundin became the first player to score 400 goals as a Leaf.
 Several days later, on 1 December, in a game against the Pittsburgh Penguins, he broke Babe Dye's 83-year-old Toronto record when he extended his home game point streak to 15 games.

 With the Leafs falling out of playoff contention once more towards the end of the season and Sundin's contract set to expire, Sundin was the focus of numerous trade rumors as the NHL trade deadline approached.
 Maple Leafs management requested that Sundin waive his no-trade clause in order for the team to acquire potential young talent and/or draft picks to secure the team's future.
-However, one day before the trade deadline he stated that he would not waive his no-trade clause, claiming that he did not believe in being a "rental player" and that if he won the Stanley Cup, he wanted to do it over the course of an entire season.
+However, one day before the trade deadline, he stated that he would not waive his no-trade clause, claiming that he did not believe in being a "rental player" and that if he won the Stanley Cup, he wanted to do it over the course of an entire season.
 He remained with the club and, with 78 points, marked the fourth consecutive year and 12 of 13 years as the Maple Leafs' leading scorer.